If anyone has ears to hear, let them hear.”Mark 4:23-24 NIV

 This passage comes in the midst of Jesus teaching the crowds, mostly with parables.
 And it is a challenge to pay attention.
 To invest some time and effort into a consideration of what Jesus has said.
 Both to understand the teachings, and to make application of them to our own lives.

 I have hears to hear, and eyes to read.
 And I use them both for that.
 But do I consider carefully what I hear and/or read?
 I am afraid that I do not follow that direction nearly enough.
-All too often I hear and/or read without thinking about what I read or heard.
+All too often, I hear and/or read without thinking about what I had read or heard.
 It goes in one ear and out the other.
 And, as a consequence, it does me very little good.

 So Jesus’ words “Consider carefully what you hear” are a big challenge to me.
-I need to be careful about what I read, watch or listen to and the impact they have on my life.
+I need to be careful about what I read, watch, or listen to and the impact they have on my life.
 Garbage in, garbage out is a term used in computer processing.
 But it is just as applicable to humans.
 When I am inputting garbage into my mind, the result will be producing even more garbage.

 His words also apply to the good things I read or hear.
 Take the time to consider them carefully.
 To be sure I am understanding what I am reading.
-To take the time to think about how it might apply to me, what it is calling me to do.
+To take the time to think about how it might apply to me, and what it is calling me to do.
 And then following through with that.

 I encourage you to read the Bible daily.
 And reading through it in a year is great.
 But even better is to consider carefully what it is saying to you, even if you are only reading a single verse or small passage.
 Take the time to allow the Holy Spirit to teach you from it.
 Even if you have already read it a hundred times, still take the time to think about what you are reading and what you should do with it.
 That is the road to growth.